 Best wishes - Jo Siedlecka, editor

-*Recent contributors include: Judex Acking in Mauritius, Estefania Aguirre, George Aitken, Lord Alton, Beki Bateson, Clare Bergin, Dan Bergin, Giovanna Bianchi in Italy, Naomi Billingsley, Canon Pat Browne, Anita Boniface, Fleur Brennan, Philip Burke, Paul Burnell, Mary Carson, William Carson, Philip Crispin, Sarah Cutforth, William Dalrymple, Fintan Deere, Rima Devereaux, Santosh Digal in the Philippines, Frances Dodd, Paul Donovan, Mark Dowd, Ann Dunhill, Victor Edwin SJ in India, Eileen French, Paul Forsythe, Violet Ganda in South Africa, Michael Glackin, Elizabeth Glancy, Frank Jomo, Jyoti Lama Khanal, Fr James Leachman OSB, Fr Clive Lee, Jane Lowe, Sr Mary, Fr Wilfrid McGreal O. Carm, Sr Mary, Joe McNally, Judy Masters, Pearl Mina, Morrisey, Francis Njuguna in Kenya, Terry Philpott, Sister Gillian Price, Jo-Anne Rowney, Peter Scally SJ, Fr Giovanni Scudiero, Citra Sidhu, Sr Gemma Simmonds IBVM, Linda Simpson, Christopher Sleight, Fr Terry Tastard, Ellen Teague, Rebecca Tinsley, Kathryn Turner, Estefania Aguirre Wachter, Mike Walsh, Ann Widdecombe.
+*Recent contributors include: Judex Acking in Mauritius, Estefania Aguirre, George Aitken, Lord Alton, Beki Bateson, Clare Bergin, Dan Bergin, Giovanna Bianchi in Italy, Naomi Billingsley, Canon Pat Browne, Anita Boniface, Fleur Brennan, Philip Burke, Paul Burnell, Mary Carson, William Carson, Philip Crispin, Sarah Cutforth, William Dalrymple, Fintan Deere, Rima Devereaux, Santosh Digal in the Philippines, Frances Dodd, Paul Donovan, Mark Dowd, Ann Dunhill, Victor Edwin SJ in India, Robert Ewan, Eileen French, Paul Forsythe, Violet Ganda in South Africa, Fr Robin Gibbons, Michael Glackin, Elizabeth Glancy, Julia Gregory, Frank Jomo, Jyoti Lama Khanal, Fr James Leachman OSB, Fr Clive Lee, Jane Lowe, Sr Mary, Fr Wilfrid McGreal O. Carm, Sr Mary, Joe McNally, Judy Masters, Pearl Mina, Morrisey, Francis Njuguna in Kenya, Terry Philpott, Sister Gillian Price, Jo-Anne Rowney, Peter Scally SJ, Fr Giovanni Scudiero, Citra Sidhu, Sr Gemma Simmonds IBVM, Linda Simpson, Christopher Sleight, Fr Terry Tastard, Ellen Teague, Rebecca Tinsley, Kathryn Turner, Estefania Aguirre Wachter, Mike Walsh, Ann Widdecombe.

 The following article about ICN was published in Bible Alive magazine in February 2004